alastairhm/terraforming/README.md

 vagrant ssh
 ```

+### Post Startup

-You will need to copy in or setup your AWS configuration, SSH keys etc after bootup.
+You will need to copy in or setup your AWS configuration, SSH keys etc after boot-up.

+These would need to go into the `/home/vagrant/.aws` and `/home/vagrant/.ssh` folders.
+Obviously it is a bad idea to commit your config or ssh keys to a public git repo.

+### Saml2AWS

 See documentation on [Saml2AWS](https://github.com/Versent/saml2aws) for information on setting up CLI access to AWS.